communisaas/communique/src/lib/policies/serviceTerms.md

 ## 4. Privacy

-Please refer to our Privacy Policy for information on how we collect, use and disclose information from our users, in compliance with the [California Consumer Privacy Act (CCPA)](https://oag.ca.gov/privacy/ccpa).
+Please refer to our Privacy Policy for information on how we collect, use and disclose information from our users, in compliance with the [California Consumer Privacy Act (CCPA)](https://oag.ca.gov/privacy/ccpa) and [General Data Protection Regulation (GDPR)](https://gdpr.eu/what-is-gdpr/).
 You acknowledge and agree that your use of the Services is subject to our Privacy Policy.

 ## 5. Content Responsibility